 10 Ideas for Inexpensive and Memorable Vacation Souvenirs

 Vacation souvenirs beckon around every corner when you are traveling.
-If you are tired of the usual T-shirts and trinkets that get quickly discarded, my readers shared “10 Ideas for Inexpensive and Memorable Vacation Souvenirs.”
+If you are tired of the usual T-shirts and trinkets that get quickly discarded, my readers shared their “10 Ideas for Inexpensive and Memorable Vacation Souvenirs.”

 Souvenir Postcards, Vacation Photos, and Ticket Stubs: